nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Format: `calendar s/SEMESTER ay/YY_ONE-YY_TWO `
 * Both the semester and academic year should be provided.
-* Semester refers to a numerical number, i.e. 1 or 2
+* Valid semester numbers can only be 1 or 2.
-* Academic year refers to any 2 *consecutive* years with a hyphen separating them.
-Each year should be entered in a 2 digit format, i.e. ay/07-08.
+* Valid academic year refers to any 2 *consecutive* years with a hyphen separating them.
+Each year should be entered in a 2 digit format, i.e. ay/07-08, ay/19-20.
 * Order of the flags *matters*.

 Note that your event list should contain existing events to view calendar.
 The following *steps* will guide you to achieve this: